vyxnn/vyxnn.github.io/_posts/2020-1-20-personal-website.md

 [**Github**](https://github.com/vyxnn/vyxnn.github.io)

 *My goals for this was mainly to improve my CSS skills from the [cPortfolio](/2020/10/30/cportfolio.html) Project.
-Also had the given bonus of being able to design something new, learning more html, markdown and how to create a static website in preparation for my next project.
+Also had the added bonus of being able to design something new, learning more html, markdown and how to create a static website in preparation for my next project.
 This post is mainly for recording my own progress.*

 ### Zooming